vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 चराचराणि भूतानि सर्वाणि भगवद्पुः । अतस्तदानुकूल्यं मे कार्यमित्येव निश्चयः ॥

 'Karpanya' - or utter helplessness that is realised by one, is an essential factor for deserving the mercy of the Lord.

-120

-Essence of Srimad Rahasyatraya Saram

 This is the reflection of one's own unworthiness for saving oneself, and it may be the absence of 'Garva' or pride that he is capable of saving himself.
 This is, in fact, a sense of genuinc humility that will win him the mercy of the Lord.
 On account of this fact, he will not think of any means other than Paramatman for gaining his object of desire, and thus, it will be helpful for gaining 'Ananyopayata'.
 This heightens the compassion of the Paramatman, who is the protector of all.

 "Maha-vishvasa' or Supreme Faith in the saving grace of the Lord, is absolutely essential for observing Prapatti.
 This will enable the aspirant to entrust his protection to the Lord with unshakable confidence in Him.
 As this is helpful at the time of performing Prapatti, it will ensure the aspirant to be free from all cares and anxieties about his protection even after the performance of Prapatti.
 Maha-Vishvasa or Supreme Faith is the very fundamental factor for the actualisation of Prapatti.
 Goptrtpa-paranam'